Ally Stott, MA (UKCP registered)

 Training, qualifications & experience

-For many years I have worked with people living with life threatening illness this has included work for the Maggie's Cancer care Centre in Oxford, running mindfulness groups and exploring experiences of living with serious illness.
+For many years I have worked with people living with life threatening illness this has included work for the Maggie's Cancer Care Centre in Oxford.
 I have co-ordinated a Counselling and Psychotherapy service for a charity supporting people living with life threatening illness and their families.
 Through this work I have indepth experience of supervising and training volunteers and of being alongside people when life feels uncertain and the next step is unclear.

 My work is carried out within the ethical framework of UKCP.
 I am CRB checked and my therapy practice is fully insured and supervised.